Al-Mansura, Safad: 1948, and after

 The village was depopulated during the 1948 War on May 25, 1948, under Operation Yiftach.

-The settlement She'ar Yashuv is located on village lands, about 1 km northeast of the village site.
+The settlement She'ar Yashuv is located about 1 km northeast of the village site.
 In 1992 the village site was described as: "The village has been completely obliterated and it is difficult to identify any trace of its former buildings.
 The site has been converted into a fish hatchery and contain pools for this purpose.
 Between the pools there is a narrow strip of thorns and trees."